 Pumpkin carving is a popular activity that you can include in your own Halloween party.

 Kids will need to be supervised by adults during this activity, especially if they are using sharp tools like knives.
-Let them get their hands dirty though and scoop out the pumpkin’s innards, it gross, slimy and perfect for Halloween.
+Let them get their hands dirty, though, and scoop out the pumpkin’s innards.
+They are gross, slimy, and perfect for Halloween.

 Why didn’t the skeleton go to the party?

-Invite all of your little monsters’ friends and their grown-up monster parents to celebrate Halloween in spooky style.
-A Halloween party for kids is a great way to create long-lasting memories, even if you are a skeleton with no body!
+Invite your little monsters’ friends and their grown-up monster parents to celebrate Halloween in spooky style.
+A Halloween party for kids is a great way to create long-lasting memories, even if you are a skeleton with nobody!